 In our opinion, the best cordless with hose attachment at the moment is the Vax U86-AL-B. It comes equipped with double Lithium batteries, which provides an impressive run-time of around 50 minutes, and uses WindTunnel Three technology for greater suction.
 The model also comes with Vax’s 6 year guarantee for extra peace of mind.

 Most importantly, at least for this section, it includes a detachable wand with hose.
 Reviewers claim that the hose extends to significantly longer than it appears in the photos, which is important for cleaning around furniture and higher places.
-Click here to view the Vax U86-AL-B’s latest price on Amazon.
+Click here to view the Vax U86-AL-B’s.

 With Lithium Battery